 Legal assistance projects

-We invest in legal assistance projects that improve frontline services for vulnerable and disadvantaged Queenslanders by enhancing the efficiency or effectiveness of all or part of the statewide service system.
+We invest in legal assistance projects that improve frontline services for vulnerable and disadvantaged Queenslanders by enhancing the efficiency or effectiveness of all or part of the state-wide service system.

 The projects produce a predetermined product or outcome, have no ongoing costs, and ideally involve collaboration with the broader Queensland legal assistance sector.

-Over 2014–20, we have set funding aside for the delivery of innovative projects.
+In the period 2014–20, we have set funding aside for the delivery of innovative projects.